 Myth #10: Mesothelioma Is Just A Different Name for Lung Cancer

-Although mesothelioma is a type of cancer, it's different than lung cancer for several reasons.
+Although mesothelioma is a type of cancer, it’s different than lung cancer for several reasons.
 First, it does not affect the actual lung tissue, but the mesothelium—a tissue which covers the lungs and lines the inside of the chest cavity.
 It is also much more diffuse than the typical lung cancer, which tends to manifest as a discrete tumor or tumors.
-Mesothelioma tumors actually spread across this thin membrane, making them difficult to surgically remove or to treat with either chemotherapy
+Mesothelioma tumors actually spread across this thin membrane, making them difficult to surgically remove or to treat with either chemotherapy or radiation.

 The confusion between these two diseases, aside from the fact that they both affect lung function, may arise from the fact that asbestos, while virtually the only cause of mesothelioma, is just one of the contributing factors in lung cancer.
 Smoking, family history and other environmental factors can also contribute to lung cancer.